gordonmurray/terraform_graylog/readme.md

-# terraform_graylog
+# Terraform Graylog
-Use Packer and Terraform to create a Graylog cluster
+Use Packer to create a Graylog AMI and an Elastic AMI for use in a Graylog cluster